-Questions about Stealth Camping?
+Do you have questions about Stealth Camping?
+Should you risk it??
 Here are tips, benefits, and helpful info about stealth camping in case you want to give it a try…

 Stealth camping is camping without being noticed.
 Some people do this in urban areas, while some venture into wild locations.
-Sometimes the camping is considered legal, while other times it’s illegal (which we don’t recommend!).
+Sometimes stealth camping is legal, while other times it’s illegal (which we don’t recommend!).

 The key is arriving at the location late and moving on early in the morning, so you’re not detected.
 Plus, you don’t want to leave a trace that you were there.